Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-frosted-glass-credit-card.md

 With this line, we [import the font directly from Google fonts](https://daily-dev-tips.com/posts/how-to-use-google-fonts/).

-Next, we add a small CSS reset to get rid of default margins and paddings of the HTML elements.
+Next, we add a small CSS reset to eliminate default margins and paddings of the HTML elements.

 ```css
 * {